-Data that are part of the same collection effort are bundled together within one folder8, preferably a DataLad dataset (see Section 3.3).
-Datasets are packaged according to the structure given in fig. 1.
-The metadata folder contains at least three dataframes in CSV format: (i) children.csv contains information about the participants, such as their age or the language(s) they speak. (ii) recordings.csv contains the metadata for each recording, such as when the recording started, which device was used, or its relative path in the dataset. (iii) annotations.csv contains information concerning the annotations provided in the dataset, how they were produced, or which range they cover, etc. The dataframes are standardized according to guidelines which set conventional names for the columns and the range of allowed values.
+Data that are part of the same collection effort are bundled together within one folder9, preferably a DataLad dataset (see Section 3.3).
+Datasets are packaged according to the structure given in fig. 3.
+The metadata folder contains at least three dataframes in CSV format: (i) children.csv contains information about the participants, such as their age or the language(s) they speak. (ii) recordings.csv contains the metadata for each recording, such as when the recording started, which device was used, or its relative path in the dataset. (iii) annotations.csv contains information concerning the annotations provided in the dataset, how they were produced, or which range they cover, etc. Metadata that are sensitive (e.g. names) and which should only be shared with a limited audience can be placed into metadata/recordings/ or metadata/children/; the package will automatically detect their presence and import them if they are available.

+The dataframes are standardized according to guidelines which set conventional names for the columns and the range of allowed values.
 The guidelines are enforced through tests which print all the errors and inconsistencies in a dataset implemented in the ChildProject package introduced below.